AlanCoding/awx-1/docs/prompting.md

 #### Job Relaunch and Re-scheduling

-Job relaunch does not allow user to provide any new fields at the time of relaunch.
+Job relaunch does not allow user to provide any prompted fields at the time of relaunch.
-Relaunching will launch the job, re-applying all the prompts used at the time of the original launch.
+Relaunching will re-apply all the prompts used at the time of the original launch.
 This means that:

  - all prompts restrictions apply as-if the job was being launched with the